yiphei/yif-AI/learned_dropout/README.md

 Instead of setting a hyperparameter like dropout rate or top-k experts in MoE, $LearnedDropout$ permits the model to learn the best dropout/experts for each unique input.
 As demonstrated by the results, $LearnedDropout$ produces very competitive performances with a high dropout percentage.

 The result of $LearnedDropout$ is adaptive sparsity, very similar to MoE.
 Unlike MoE, though, it doesn't require dictating a pre-defined sparsity target.
 This adaptive sparsity should enable a training paradigm that starts with a very over-parametrized dense model that becomes sparsified over time by $LearnedDropout$.
-Furthermore, more sparsity also makes fine-tuning easier.
+Furthermore, more sparsity makes fine-tuning easier.

 Alas, the principal limitation is my personal compute budget, so this project cannot avail itself of further analysis and experimentation.